-What can I do about the crows and magpies on my property?
+What to do about the crows and magpies on your property

 - If you want the birds to permanently leave your property you will need to remove the source of food or shelter that they are finding there.
 Removing individual crows or magpies from your property will only leave a vacancy for another one to fill.

 - Most likely the birds are in your yard because they are able to find food there.
 Keep garbage in a secure container with a lid, ensure your compost is covered, feed your pets indoors and store the pet food inside.

 - If you would like the crows or magpies to move on, remove their nests before young are hatched.
 The birds will often settle in a different area.